-Babies have been conceived and born in cheap generic lorazepam and as I found myself wistfully browsing the jumpers section on ASOS earlier today, I realised that there are a few things I miss about home.
+Babies have been conceived and born in the time I’ve now been in Mexico and as I found myself wistfully browsing the jumpers section on ASOS earlier today, I realised that there are a few things I miss about home.
 Jumpers being just one of them.
-This may seem a little grass is greener of me, given that the average temperature in order lorazepam online cheap is currently hovering around 30 degrees every day, but I love a layer, and I’m kind of missing my parka.
+This may seem a little grass is greener of me, given that the average temperature in Guadalajara is currently hovering around 30 degrees every day, but I love a layer, and I’m kind of missing my parka.
 (Please don’t quote me on this when I’m back in Wales in November and can’t afford to turn the heating on again.)

 But anyway, I got to thinking, nine months in to my veritable Mexico pregnancy, what else have I started to miss?
 And so I checked my list of ‘Things To Do When I Get Back To The UK’, which is a list that – honestly – mostly consists of eating different types of pies (fish, pork, meat and potato), scotch eggs and a takeaway lamb bhuna with all the trimmings.
 Not joking.
 Really not joking.
 However, despite my anticipated pie-fest, there are a handful of other things that made it onto the list.
 In honour of my nine months, let me take you on a little run through of the nine things I’m missing from home.

 Actually, I think I phrased it something like ‘Place Amazon order for first semester books/ Other feminist titles/ Buy a colouring book’.
 Yes, I actually worded it like that.
 ‘Other feminist titles’, which at the minute just has Roxane Gay’s Bad Feminist written underneath it (UPDATE AUGUST 2017: I read that book a year ago and it is GREAT).
-In all seriousness, lorazepam to buy online canada being dropped constantly through my letterbox is just not satisfied here in Mexico.
+In all seriousness, my craving for new books being dropped constantly through my letterbox is just not satisfied here in Mexico.
 I may have acquired a small suitcase worth of Spanish language books since I’ve being here, but my god, my addiction is bleeding me dry.
 Not least because I’ve had to pay for an extra suitcase on my return flights.
 Books here, even Spanish language ones, are just noooot cheap.
 Even though Gandhi has become a favourite of mine, I really need to be reunited with my first love; Amazon <3

 GShep’s might have done me a solid and brought out some much needed Cadbury’s supplies to me before Easter but then I moved in with Inti and my rations magically started disappearing when I wasn’t in the house.
 Still not got to the bottom of that little mystery.
 Plus the cost of half decent chocolate out here is atrocious.
 A Kinder Bueno for $22.50.
 Ridiculous, I say to myself as I buy them anyway in a hormonal fit of chocolate craving.
 But I will not settle for those bloody Carlos Quinto monstrosities, or Hershey’s for that matter (Peanut Butter Cups excluded).
 (UPDATE AUGUST 2017: I like Carlos Quintos now, have I been in Mexico for too long?)